danfuzz/samizdat/samizdat-0/README.md

 }
 ```

-Table-like code and other runs of similar lines are horizontally-aligned:
+Table-like code and other runs of similar lines are horizontally aligned:

 ```
 DEF(blort,  POTION, "see in the dark");